Pseudo-parabolic category over quaternionic projective plane: Introduction

-Vector bundles on non-commutative spaces are of interest in the non-commutative geometry \cite{C} and its applications to mathematical physics \cite{DN}.
-There is one more area of their applications in connection with the theory of symmetric pairs and universal K-matrices, \cite{Let,Kolb}.
-If the class $C_t$ is a symmetric space, there is a solution to the reflection equation \cite{KS} defining a coideal subalgebra $\Bc\subset U_q(\g)$ and realizing $\Ac$ as the subalgebra of $\Bc$-invariants in the Hopf algebra $\C_q[G]$ dual to $U_q(\g)$.
-In the classical limit, $\Bc$ turns into the centralizer $U(\k')$ of a point $t'\in C_t$, which is isomorphic to the centralizer $U(\k)$ of the point $t$.
-The representation theory of $\Bc$ is a hard topic since $t'\not \in T$ and the triangular decomposition of $\Bc$ is not compatible with that of $U_q(\g)$.
-The category $\O_t$, if semi-simple, plays the role of a bridge between $\Proj_q(\A,\g)$ and the category of finite-dimensional $U(\k)$-modules via a chain of equivalences, see e.g. \cite{M4}.
+Quantization of vector bundles is a natural extension of the deformation quantization programme for Poisson manifolds \cite{BFFLS}.
+Vector bundles on non-commutative spaces are of interest in the K-theory \cite{Sheu}, non-commutative geometry \cite{C}, and non-commutative quantum field theory \cite{DN}.
+There is one more area of their applications in connection with quantum symmetric pairs and universal K-matrices, \cite{Let1,Kolb}.
+If the class $C_t$ is a symmetric space, then there is a one-dimensional representation of $\Ac$ (a classical point on quantized $C_t$).
+It satisfies the reflection equation \cite{KS} defining a coideal subalgebra $U_q(\k')\subset U_q(\g)$.
+Then $\Ac$ can be realized as the subalgebra of $U_q(\k')$-invariants in the Hopf algebra of functions on the quantum group that is dual to $U_q(\g)$.
+In the classical limit, $U_q(\k')$ turns into the centralizer $U(\k')$ of a point $t'\in C_t$, which is conjugate to the centralizer $U(\k)$ of the point $t$.

+The representation theory of $U_q(\k')$ is a challenge since $t'\not \in T$ (which is fixed for a quantum group) and the triangular decomposition of $U_q(\g)$ is not compatible with that of $U_q(\k')$, \cite{Let1,Let2}.
+The category $\O_t$, if semi-simple, plays the role of a bridge between $\Pr_q(\Ac,\g)$ and the category of finite-dimensional $U_q(\k')$-modules via a chain of equivalences.
+This is discussed in details in \cite{M4} for quantum spheres.

+Remark that an associated vector bundle in the classical geometry is obtained via induction functor from a finite dimensional representation of the stabilizer subgroup, which is a relatively simple thing.
+In the non-commutative world the picture is quite opposite.
+It is surprisingly easier to construct an apparently more complex vector bundle, and arrive at the fiber via specialization at the (quantum) initial point, if any.
+This transition is demonstrated for projective spaces in \cite{M6}.

+In the present paper we study the category $\O_t$ for $G=SP(6)$ and $t\in T$ one of $6$ points with the stabilizer $\simeq SP(4)\times SP(4)$ (they belong to two isomorphic conjugacy classes).
+In this case, $C_t$ is the quaternionic projective plane $\Hbb P^2$ which enters one of the two infinite series, $\Hbb P^n$, of rank $1$ non-Hermitian symmetric conjugacy classes.
+The other series comprises even spheres and has been studied in \cite{M4}.
+However, the approach of \cite{M4} (as well of the last section in \cite{M5}) is special for $\Sbb^{2n}$ and cannot be extended any further.
+The method we demonstrate here on the example of $\Hbb P^2$ works for any semi-simple conjugacy class comprising elements of finite order (e.g. symmetric conjugacy classes).
+This method reduces the question of semi-simplicity of $\O_t$ to simplicity of $M$.